Risk management 101 for school leaders

-While most principals are adept at managing the many risks that their schools face on a day-to-day basis, the last three years have shown just how complex this responsibility can become.
+While most principals are adept at managing the many risks that their schools face on a day-to-day basis, recent years have shown just how complex this responsibility can become.

-Catastrophic natural disasters, the Covid-19 pandemic, a burgeoning mental health crisis and a marked increase in cybercrime have created so much upheaval for school communities that it may not be years until we truly understand how great of an impact this historic period had on those living through it.
+Catastrophic natural disasters, the Covid-19 pandemic, the youth mental health crisis and a marked increase in cybercrime have created so much upheaval for school communities that it may not be years until we truly understand how great of an impact this historic period had on those living through it.

 One profession that has been at the coalface of this upheaval is principalship.
 As community and school leaders, principals have had to navigate these crisis from multiple vantage points – as business managers, community spokespersons, educators, and perhaps most unfortunately, as grief counsellors.